SweitieFox/Gojo-is-the-best/README.md

-# Go/jo-is-the-best
+# Go/jo-shit
-Gojo is the best no matter what Adrian says :3
+Gojo is the worst no matter what noel says :3